Dipto9999/Scrolling_Display_C/README.md

 ## Credit

-The <b>DAQ</b> library is provided by <b>UBC ECE Department</b> for academic use.

 The idea for this project was derived from <b>The University of British Columbia Electrical and Computer Engineering</b> undergraduate program.
 The <b>APSC 160 - Introduction to Computation</b> course requirement involves a final project which is a simplified scrolling display.
-This project was not used as a submission and was developed from scratch.

-The source code was also refactored and heavily expanded after a formal introduction to <b>Pointers</b> in <b>CPSC 259 : Data Structures and Algorithms for Electrical Engineers</b> and an introduction to embedded development with microcontrollers.
+The source code was also refactored and heavily expanded after a formal introduction to <b>Pointers</b> in <b>CPSC 259 : Data Structures and Algorithms for Electrical Engineers</b>.

+The <b>DAQ</b> library is provided by the <b>UBC ECE Department</b> for academic use.
+This project was not used as a course submission and was developed from scratch.